 Sound familiar?
 Poynter is not the first to name it, she simply strummed the pain in such a relatable way that the post was shared nearly 100,000 times.

 Being a “keeper” is not linked to motherhood or the home, but rather to gender roles.
 For example, being a keeper in the workplace involves taking on emotional labor—which could include anything from tending to relational dynamics to remembering details about people’s lives.
 Dating back to 1977, Harvard professor Rosabeth Moss Kanter noted in her book Men and Women of the Corporation that women are the caretakers of “office housework” in the corporate world.
 Women at all levels of an organization are more likely to plan celebrations, clean up after meetings, and take notes.
 As Sheryl Sandberg and Adam Grant recently noted in a New York Times article, while women are expected to do more of this work, they don’t get credit for it and suffer backlash when they refuse to do it.
+A mindset shift needs to occur.

 Sound familiar?
 You might be corporate “keeper” if this strums your pain…